 Salt and pepper

-Season the shrimps with salt, pepper and fry in butter.
+Season the shrimp with salt, pepper, and fry in butter.

 Then fry Hash Browns until brown.